Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Thank you for your help!
 I will start using them now in my cooking.
 The chia instructions do say to use a liquid fertilizer, I just wasn't sure if my miracle grow for houseplants would cut it.
 Is there a special type/brand of liquid plant food for edibles?
 When I re pot the plants should I use a special type/brand of potting soil?
 Thanks again!

 People everywhere use Miracle Grow in their gardens.
 There are several different varieties, you may even find one just for your herbs.
+I am positive they have one for vegetables.

 Using Miracle Grow is very effective in making plants grow.
 I would suggest that you use a natural fertilizer so that your herbs will have the nutritional value they are supposed to have.
 Miracle Grow only contains (N) Nitrogen, (P)Potassium and (K)phosphorous.
 I hear they now have an Organic mix.
 (Organic is becoming hip)